 Fast Fashion Retailers Use A Volume-based Business Strategy

 Fast-fashion retailers command large volumes of clothing from their producers, which lowers the cost per unit.
-They don’t rely on custom clothing manufacturersthey want mass production at a meager amount that too with fast turn-around.
+They don’t rely on custom clothing manufacturers; they want mass production at a meager amount that too with fast turn-around.

 This further lowers the price per clothing because mass orders for the material and components (such as zippers and hooks) are now possible.